Sealed PoE

 • enc.passphrase — passphrase-derived.
 The envelope carries no slots; the content key is derived directly from a normalised passphrase.
 Specified in Passphrase path below.

 enc.scheme names the construction family, independent of the record's v field.
 A verifier MUST require enc.scheme === 1 and reject any other value.
-The field is reserved for a future cross-cutting change — a different slot-set MAC schedule or content AEAD — not for adding a KEM: the per-slot KEM is selected by enc.kem, and both KEMs below live under scheme = 1 from the first release.
+The field is reserved for a future cross-cutting change — a different slot-set MAC schedule or content format — not for adding a KEM: the per-slot KEM is selected by enc.kem, and both KEMs below live under scheme = 1 from the first release.
+More broadly, enc.scheme: 1 identifies the entire cryptographic suite, not merely the MAC and the content format: the canonicalEncode rules, the slot schema, the HKDF hash, the HMAC hash, the per-slot wrap AEAD, the segmented-STREAM content format, the slots and passphrase transcript schemas (including the hashes_hash item binding), the in-ciphertext passphrase commitment, the pinned X-Wing revision, the domain-separation labels, the Argon2id version and profile, and the passphrase normalization profile are all fixed by it, so changing any of them requires a new enc.scheme value.

 The content layer